vocdoni/docs/docs/architecture/services/gateway.md

 Get a list of processes for a specific entity or namespace on the [Vochain](/architecture/services/vochain).
 There is a hardcoded maximum size of 64 per page.

+The results are ordered from process creation date.
+So processes created recently will appear first on the list.

 The `from` field can be used to seek specific positions and start from them.
 So if a call without `from` (`from = 0`) returns 64 values, a second call with `from = 64` will get the next 64 values.

 The `namespace` field can be used for querying only a specific namespace.
 The namespace zero (default value) means all existing namespaces.

 The `entityId` field can be used for retreiving the list of processes from a specific entity organization.

+The `status` field can be used for querying processes on a specific status (READY, PAUSED, CANCELED, ENDED or RESULTS).

+The `withResults` bool filter can be used for quering only those processes that already have results (live or finished).

 ```json
 {